3willows/johnSeldenTableTalk/README.md

 ## Known issue(s)

+- The original text contained some errors, not all of which have been fixed.
-Some pages are missing a new line character and incorrectly formatted.
+- Some pages are missing a new line character and incorrectly formatted.
+- Currently the "Back to contents" links links back to the live Github version, not the development version on the local machine.
+Will make improvements more difficult!

 ## Non-feature (for the moment)

+- Properly title each of the pages
 - Adding a "next page" button to let readers flip forward
 - Adding a "last page" button to let readers flip back
-- Adding a "return" button to let readers go back to contents
 - Make page.css properly responsive (as opposed to just having a big font).
 - Further improve scrollability on i-Phones (still a bit clacky)